 2) Decrease Link Opportunities

-Through social media, I was able to gain a lot of link opportunities which otherwise would NOT be available to me.
+By Using Social Media, I was able to gain a lot of link opportunities which otherwise would NOT be available to me.
 The fact, I was able to get my content in front of so many people on social media allowed others to read my content and link out to it for their readers.
 It’s amazing how a simple share has led to some of the best link building opportunities.
 You’ll learn how this translated to higher rankings within the search engines.
 But, for now, the exposure provided by social media is great for link building and letting people see the value in your content for that reason.
 Here’s how it’s played out several times,

 I would share content on social media to my followers, and they’ll in return continue to share until it gets in front of someone who has authority within the niche.
 They share the content on their blog with readers which not only drives enormous traffic to my blog, but it’s an external link to my page.
 The person who shares my content has been in the industry for a blog time so their domain authority is very high adding value to my blog.